passkeydeveloper/passkeys.dev/content/docs/reference/windows.md

 Persistent linking is available between Android devices (authenticator) and Chrome and Edge (clients) on Windows. iOS and iPadOS do not support persistent linking.

+### User Verification Behavior

+When a user tries to interact with a passkey on Windows 11, one of screen lock methods is used for user verification.
+Users must set up a PIN.
+Setting up facial recognition or fingerprint recognition are optional.

+Where these biometrics are not configured or available, both passkey creation and passkey authentication fall back to asking for a PIN.

+#### Chrome 120

+- When biometrics are not configured on Windows, or not available on the device:
+  - The behavior for both `userVerification='required'` and `userVerification='preferred'` are the same: it asks for a PIN for both passkey creation and passkey authentication.
+Since they fail locally if user verification fails, the server can always expect the UV flag to be `true`.
+  - Calling `PublicKeyCredential.isUserVerifyingPlatformAuthenticator()` returns `true`.

 ## Resources

 > Coming Soon